 Burglary Lawyer in Jefferson County, Colorado: What is Burglary?

 3rd Degree Burglary is charged whenever a person tries to break into a vending machine, product dispenser, cash register, vault, or safe with the intent to steal the contents.
-This offense is usually charged when a child tries to break into a vending machine in order to get free snacks.
+This offense can be charged when a teen tries to break into a vending machine in order to get free snacks.

 Possession of Burglary Tools is charged whenever shoplifting tools such as pliers, magnets, or screwdrivers are used to take apart or defeat anti-theft systems in stores.
 It can also be charged when professionals are caught outside a home or business in possession of lock-picking tools.